 This dataset is split into two groups:

-The idea is to use the training set to train our neural network how to assess sentiment and evaluate how well it has learned to do so using the testing set.
+The idea is to use the training set to train our neural network to assess sentiment and then evaluate how well it has learned to do so by using the testing set.

 The baseline algorithm is the following:

 from nltk.corpus import opinion_lexicon from nltk.tokenize import treebank def demo_liu_hu_lexicon(sentence): tokenizer = treebank.TreebankWordTokenizer() pos_words = 0 neg_words = 0 tokenized_sent = [word.lower() for word in tokenizer.tokenize(sentence)] for word in tokenized_sent: if word in opinion_lexicon.positive(): pos_words += 1 elif word in opinion_lexicon.negative(): neg_words += 1 if pos_words > neg_words: return 'Positive' elif pos_words < neg_words: return 'Negative' else: return 'Neutral'

 When we apply this algorithm to the Amazon dataset, we achieve 50% accuracy.

 Neural Networks Algorithms